BE Informed No. 8.0

 for our Maintenance Monitors and other listeners which call sign is for which station.

-Q. So, repeater A retransmits the signals originating from repeater B. Each repeater
+Q. So, repeater A retransmits the signals originating from repeater B. Each repeater has their

 A. The how-to is something else for the Section 97.103 station licensees to provide a workable solution.

 Our club would like to implement a VHF repeater linked with an HF repeater.
 Section 97.205(b), however, does not authorize

 any segment in any HF band where a repeater can receive and retransmit except the 29.5 - 29.7 MHz of the 10-meter band.
 Correct?